ripples of white sand with one plant on the right hand side

 Walking on top of the sand dunes looking down on my car along Dunes Drive.

-Basically, if you stay on the road and follow it, it will return you to the front entrance/ visitor center.
 If you were to just drive the entire park and not stop it would take about 45 minutes to 1 hour.

 But I highly recommend stopping at several points along the drive including the trails and places of interest listed in this post.
-The white sand is stunning to see especially when the ripples made from the wind are present.

 A beautiful and tall yucca plant among fields of white sand dunes.